unixwzrd/oobabooga-macOS/README.md

 There does seem to be an inconsistency with one of my llama builds with torch, and I'm tracking it down now, but the one which is the base packages before rebuilding anything is due to the SciPy support that gets loaded with the oobabooga requirements, they took a different approach to their builds and combining their own Numpy embedded with the SciPy package somehow, or at least that's what it appears to be to me.
 I will continue to investigate and have an update soon.

-## 28 Aug 2023 - Performance Improvements And LLaMa2 works.
+## 28 Aug 2023 - Performance Improvements And LLaMa2 works

-* UPDATED QUICK INSTALL.
+- UPDATED QUICK INSTALL.
 PLEASE NOTE REGARDING GGML FILES, 0.1.78 llama-cpp-python must be used with GGML files.
 Both that version and the latest will work with LLaMa2.

 Have spent much time looking at Python packages for numerical analysis, data analytics and AI.
 There are many different combinations of libraries, depending on which order you install them and whether you compile in the Accelerate Framework.
 I believe it is working for the most part, but I haven't tested it completely.
 However, PyTorch now fully supports Apple Silicon, but other Python modules dance on some of the libraries installed by NumPy and PyTorch, specifically the BLAS libraries.
 I have a configuration tool I was putting together in Bash, but the logic ran me into a wall regarding graph traversal, so I am planning to have that re-done in Python.